akzmuk/arthur-kuzmuk/content/pages/index.md

         title: Precipitation prediction
         text: >
-          This project aims to develop a model that predicts rainfall probability based on parameters such as temperature, humidity, average cloud cover etc.
+          This project aims to develop a model that predicts rainfall probability based on parameters such as temperature, relative humidity, average cloud cover etc.
         image:
           type: Image
           url: /images/anna-atkins-rNBaaxyeWWM-unsplash.jpg